A Toronto-focused checklist to vet any web design agency: process, SEO, ownership, and support—plus 21 Questions to Ask (Copy/Paste) for your calls.

 Toronto-Specific Checks (Local SEO + Competition)

-Ranking and converting in Toronto is tougher than smaller cities because you're competing with more ads, more agencies, and more established businesses.
+Competing for visibility and conversions in Toronto is often tougher than in smaller markets because you may face more ads, more agencies, and more established businesses.
 Make sure your website plan matches that reality.

 - Neighbourhood intent: ask how they'll target areas you actually serve (e.g., North York vs Downtown) without duplicating thin pages